RandomDudeXLD/PRWS-Changelogs/README.md

 **Version 3.9: Released on May 22nd, 2026**
 - Added a command for converting temperature unit values (no Kelvin support, though).

+**Version 3.9.5: Released on June 11th, 2026**
+- Updated verification handler methods.
+- Fixed entry handler.
+Don't ask about what was fixed.

 # Version 4.0: Released on ?? ??, 202?